Weighted QMIX: Expanding Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning: QMIX Operator

 To avoid any confounding factors regarding exploration, we assume this optimisation is performed for all states and joint actions at each iteration, as in planning algorithms like value iteration \citep{puterman2014markov}.
 We also assume the optimisation is performed exactly.
 However, since it is not guaranteed to have a unique solution, a random $q$ is returned from the set of objective-minimising candidates.

-In contrast, the original QMIX algorithm in the deep RL setting interleaves exploration and approximate optimisation of this objective, using samples from the environment to approximate \optimOper, and a finite number of gradient descent steps to estimate the argmin.
+By contrast, the original QMIX algorithm in the deep RL setting interleaves exploration and approximate optimisation of this objective, using samples from the environment to approximate \optimOper, and a finite number of gradient descent steps to estimate the argmin.
 Additionally, sampling uniformly from a replay buffer of the most recent experiences does not strictly lead to a uniform weighting across joint actions.
-Instead the weighting is proportional to the frequency at which a joint-action was taken.
-Attempting to incorporate this into our analysis would introduce significant complexity and detract from our main focus: to analyse the limitations of restricting the representable function class to \qmixSpace.
+Instead the weighting is proportional to the frequency at which a joint action was taken.
+Incorporating this into our analysis would introduce significant complexity and detract from our main focus: to analyse the limitations of restricting the representable function class to \qmixSpace.